Shengwang-Community/ShengwangChat-UIKit-rn/docs/v3/en/callkit.en.md

 ## Initialization

-The `appKey` parameter must be provided during initialization.
+The `appId` parameter must be provided during initialization.
 Other registered callback parameters are also crucial and require interaction with the audio/video library.
 Refer to the `GlobalContainerProps` attribute description for more details.

 See `example/src/demo/App.tsx` Sample [source code](../../../example/src/demo/App.tsx)。